wp-plugins/nofollow-shortcode/readme.txt

 == Description ==

-This plugin allows you insert links with the nofollow rel tag to prevent search engines from crawling them.
+This plugin allows you to insert links with the nofollow rel tag to prevent search engines from crawling them.
 The shortcode also supports `target=` and `title=` attributes.

 == Installation ==